Jul352mf/Outspamer/README.md

 # Outspamer

-This project provides a small command line utility for sending personalized email campaigns using Microsoft Outlook.
+This project provides a small command line utility for sending personalized email campaigns.
+By default it sends messages through the SendGrid API, but Microsoft Outlook can be used instead on Windows systems.
 Leads are loaded from an Excel spreadsheet and merged into Jinja2-based HTML templates.
 Mails can be scheduled or sent immediately and optional attachments are automatically added from the configured folder.

 **Important:** This code is intended for controlled outreach and testing.
 Make sure that any usage complies with local regulations and the terms of your email provider.